Mesh generation: Cell dimension

 The mesh is embedded in a geometric space that is typically two or three dimensional, although sometimes the dimension is increased by one by adding the time-dimension.
 Higher dimensional meshes are used in niche contexts.
 One-dimensional meshes are useful as well.
 A significant category is surface meshes, which are 2D meshes embedded in 3D to represent a curved surface.

 Duality

 Dual graphs have several roles in meshing.
 One can make a polyhedral Voronoi diagram mesh by dualizing a Delaunay triangulation simplicial mesh.
 One can create a cubical mesh by generating an arrangement of surfaces and dualizing the intersection graph; see spatial twist continuum.
 Sometimes both the primal mesh and its dual mesh are used in the same simulation; see Hodge star operator.
-This arises from physics involving divergence and curl (mathematics) operators, such as flux & vorticity or electricity & magnetism, where one variable naturally lives on the primal faces and its counterpart on the dual faces.
+This arises from physics involving divergence and curl operators, such as flux and vorticity or electricity & magnetism, where one variable naturally lives on the primal faces and its counterpart on the dual faces.